 For twelve pairs of pigeons, you should have an area of about 6’ x 8’ for 48 square feet of floor space.
 Many people surround their pigeon coops with wire fencing to keep them free of rodents.
 Depending on your climate, you can choose an open or semi-closed front.
 In colder climates, warmers for the floor or nesting bowls might be necessary.

-Pigeons lay eggs in a bowl type of container.
+Pigeons lay eggs in a bowl-type container.
 The ideal laying bowl would be sturdy enough for them to perch on the edge without it falling over.
 Some pigeon enthusiasts use a paper bowl that can be discarded for sanitary purposes.
 Nests should be 12” across and 15” high.

 Many pigeon breeders make sure that there are two nesting bowls per pair of pigeons because will often start laying another set of eggs while looking after a set of squabs.
 If you don’t provide nesting bowls, you should provide longleaf pine needles, straw, hay, and tobacco stem to allow them to build their own nests.
 Nests and nest bowls should be cleaned out when squabs are harvested in preparation for another round of laying.

-Sand or gravel that’s a few inches deep make an ideal floor because it’s easy to clean.
+Sand or gravel that’s a few inches deep makes an ideal floor because it’s easy to clean.

 What Are Some Good Meat Breeds?

 There are a number of breeds of pigeons.
 Some people raise them for show or flying.
-However, anyone that’s homesteading will likely be interested in their meat.
+However, anyone who’s homesteading will likely be interested in their meat.

 You can see if there is a local seller where you can buy mated pairs.
 If not, you can get them through the mail.
 It’s ideal that they’re about 6-8 weeks old when you purchase them.